WilliamCMajor/employee-manager/Readme.md

 - create user.json file to save platform users
 - create a fileService to read and write files.
 - create a login post route to handle the form.
-- how to get form data from the body.
+- Get form data from the body.
-- how to send form data from client.
+- Send form data from client.

 Resourses